 The WEL is able to sense up to 8 contact closures, and report these as unique sensor inputs.
 These inputs are typically used to detect pump-run or motor-run conditions.
 Run inputs are accessible on the J2 terminals.
-To signal a "run" condition, an input (Run 1 - Run 8) must be shorted to either of the Run Gnd inputs.
+To signal a "run" condition, an input ($Run\ 1 - Run\ 8$) must be shorted to either of the $Run\ Gnd$ inputs.

-6.6 Analog 4-20 mA inputs
+6.6 Analog 0-10V inputs